 Why have regular hearing tests?

 At Leightons Opticians & Hearing Care, we offer a free hearing test in all our branches.
-Our professionally trained hearing audiologists are both expert and friendly, taking you through a comprehensive hearing check with your individual needs in mind.
-All our audiologists are registered with the HCPC (Health & Care Professions Council) and are members of the British Society of Hearing Aid Audiologists.
+Our professionally trained hearing audiologists provide a friendly, thorough assessment with your individual needs in mind, ensuring you feel comfortable and informed throughout.

 Benefits of regular hearing testing